Southern New England Cooperative Ventless Trap Survey

 TAGGED LOBSTER REPORTING:

 To report a t-bar tagged lobster you must report the tag number, date and location of capture, and if the lobster was harvested or released.
 T-bar tag rewards will be awarded through a raffle system.
-Each t-bar tag reported results in one raffle entry, and three $100 raffle winners will be selected at the end of the project.
+Each t-bar tag reported resulted in one raffle entry, and three $100 raffle winners were selected at the end of the project.

-March 2018: Prepare all sampling equipment and permits; Train all sea samplers and participant fishermen in data collection protocols.
+March 2018: All sampling equipment and permits were prepared and all sea samplers and participant fishermen were trained in data collection protocols.

-May-November 2018: Conduct ventless trap survey with biological sampling twice per month; Deploy lobster tags in conjunction with biological sampling; Carry out habitat surveys once per month; Classify habitat images and videos; Manage project database.
+May-November 2018: Conducted ventless trap survey with biological sampling twice per month; Deployed lobster tags in conjunction with biological sampling; Carried out habitat surveys once per month; Classified habitat images and videos; Managed project database.

-December-February 2019: Conduct data analysis; Prepare final report; Hold meetings to share results and discuss next steps.
+December-June 2019: Conducted data analysis; Prepared final report; Held meetings to share results and discuss next steps.

 apply TO BE A PARTICIPANT F/V: